heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 In this code snippets, we have updated the `AuthController.java` to:

-1. Use the `Map` to cache the results of your application
+1. Use the `Map` to cache the results of your application.
-2. Store results in the cache
+2. Store results in the cache.
-3. Return the `Last-Modified` header
+3. Return the `Last-Modified` header.
-4. Validate the cache with the `If-Modified-Since` header
+4. Validate the cache with the `If-Modified-Since` header.
-5. Validate the cache with the `If-Unmodified-Since` header
+5. Validate the cache with the `If-Unmodified-Since` header.

 ### Update the `UsersController.java` to cache the results